Skip to content

 AquaSpy Crophesy for Tomatoes

-With a Crophesy monthly app subscription, you receive a free simple, three-sensor, wireless, soil moisture probe.
-Place these rugged, water-tight probes throughout your tomato field and connect them to the app via your smartphone.
+With a Crophesy LS-N annual subscription, you receive a free simple, three-sensor or six-sensor, wireless, soil moisture probe.
+Place these rugged, water-tight probes throughout your tomato field and connect them easily to the Cloud for hands-free data uploads throughout the day.

 Then you can instantly monitor soil and crop health for all of your tomatoes.
 And if you want to test the soil in other areas, you can quickly and easily move the moisture probe, which is battery-powered and provides season-long insight.